0nix/ggj21/twine/ending3.md

 [VARIANT 2]

 "I miss mom.
 I miss Wennie.
-She's my sister Wennie.
 I miss her so much."
 She says in between pauses longer than you would expect.
 You could swear you heard some loud sniffing.

 "Wennie.
 Mom.
 I wish I could see you right now.
 I wish I could have held you.
 I wish I would have had the money for that woman to ferry all of us so we could be together.
 Instead I have to stay.
-I have to stay because otherwise they'd notice right away.
-And she needed to be away.
+Otherwise they'd have noticed right away.
+And she needed to be gone.
 Oh, Mom?
 Where are you?
 Where are you Wennie?
-Are you even alive?
+Are you two even alive?
 I don't even know anymore.
 You'd be dead and I wouldn't even know."
 That last one was one very loud sob.

 "Oh.
 Oh no. I can't no. No. No I can't cry.
-No. No-no-no-no. C'mon Leitzka, C'mon.
+No. No-no-no-no. C'mon Nadine, C'mon.
 You've gotta pull yourself together.
 C'mon."
 She kept saying repeating over and over as she cried.
 Her words became increasingly incomprehensible.
 Her cries became muffled and blended into the noises of the jail.

 [VARIANT 3]

 "You win, Sessler!
 You win!
 If you can hear me, you win!
 Take me now, I'm yours!
 C'mon, you bald cow!
 I know you want me!
 This is your way to punish me for sure!
 I wanted to leave, and I wouldn't let you do me, so this is how it is huh?!
 Huh?!"

 "Is this how you and your wife do it?!
 She's gotta know!
-She's gotta know the big bad Oskar Sessler makes more gravy that a soup kitchen!
+She's gotta know the big bad Oskar Sessler makes more gravy than a soup kitchen!
 Is she into it?!
 I hope she does, or I will gladly swap places with her in the cell, I bet she'd love to be out of your sight!
 Do you hear me!
 Do you hear me Sessler!
 You bastard!
 I'm here!
 I'm naked right fucking now!
 Come on!
 COME ON!
 COME ON YOU FUCK!"

 [VARIANT 4]